the-code-magician/articles/_articles/covid-19.md

 ### Wahsing the hands, alcohol gel and other desinfectants

 One way of spreading the virus is through contact with droplets in contaminated surfaces.
 [We touch our faces unwilingly several times a day](http://socratrees.wiki/statement/details/1334) <sup>[[2]](#healthline-face)</sup>.
 By doing that, [we move particles from surfaces to the eyes, mouth and nose](http://socratrees.wiki/statement/details/1333).
-By washing our the hands oftenly, [we prevent the spread of COVID-19](https://socratrees.azurewebsites.net/statement/details/331).
+By washing our hands oftenly, [we prevent the spread of COVID-19](http://socratrees.wiki/statement/details/331).

 In many places, it is now common to find alcohol gel dispensers (or other kind of alcohol based desinfectant).

 ## Contact tracing

+Another way to prevent the spread of the virus e is to identify contacts with infected individuals.

 ## Increased medical staff